samuelgfeller/slim-example-project/README.md

 implementations of features.

 However, I find them often
-too complex, where the code makes too much "behind the scenes" and lots of dependencies, which can lead to time-consuming refactoring on version changes.
+too complex, where the code makes too much "behind the scenes" and with lots of dependencies, which can lead to time-consuming refactoring on version changes.
 I also dislike having to follow the propitiatory rules of a framework and much prefer the freedom of a micro-framework and carefully